SlackBuffer/blockchain-web/projects/CSS/Natours/README.md

     3. Positioning scheme: floats and positioning
         1. normal flow: 分 default 和 `position: relative`
         2. floats
-            - element is removed from normal flow
+            - element is removed from normal flow and shifted to the left or right as far as possible, util it touches the edge of its containing box, or another floated element
             - text and inline elements will wrap around floated element
-            - container will not adjust its height ot the element (use clearfix to fix this)
+            - container will not adjust its height to the element (use clearfix to fix this)
         3. absolute positioning: `position: absolute`, `position: fixed`
             - element is removed from normal flow
             - use `top`, `bottom`, `left`, `right` to offset the element from its relatively positioned container